mustafa-be/K-Means-Code/README.md

 # K-Means-Code
 Implementation of K Means Algorithm in Python

+# File Guide

+- Folder: code-at-1-hour-mark -> contains the code at 1 hour mark
+- File: simplekmeans.py -> contains function that fits data on specified clusters and iterations

+- File: main.py -> use this file to run program , specify the number of datapoints to randomly generate, number of clusters and number of iterations
+- File: algorithm/mlearn.py -> contains KMeans class used by main.py
+- Folder: output -> contains output of main.py ie plots,data files

 # Functionality
 - Program generates n datapoints specified in arguements
 - Initialize KMeans with number of clusters and max iterations